AshWang623/portfolio/final_project_2.md

 Since I am a Millennial myself, my approach to identifying representative individuals to interview is screening from my own social circle.
 These are my screening criteria:

-> How often do they buy new clothes
+How often do they buy new clothes
-> Do they consider the environmental impact when making purchasing decisions
+Whether they consider the environmental impact when making purchasing decisions

 ## Interview script
 > List the goals from your research, and the questions you intend to ask.